-Mr. Blythe applies in November.
+The customer applies in November.
 He is working and is paid every other week.
-Mr. Blythe gets three bi-weekly checks in November.
+The customer gets three bi-weekly checks in November.
 The total income from the three checks received in November is more than the income limit.
-In December and for the next few months, Mr. Blythe will get two bi-weekly checks.
+In December and for the next few months, the customer will get two bi-weekly checks.
 The total income from the two checks he normally gets is less than the income limit.

-Mr. Blythe will be denied in November for excess income, and approved for December and ongoing.
-The worker uses Mr. Blythe's pay schedule to figure out the next month he will get three checks and sets an alert for the month before to review his case.
+The customer will be denied in November for excess income, and approved for December and ongoing.
+The worker uses the customer's pay schedule to figure out the next month he will get three checks and sets an alert for the month before to review his case.